 With more and more work being done in the cloud, teams need a way to easily share files and assets with teammates in other parts of the world.
 File sharing tools make it simple to easily save, manage, and share files across the world with a few clicks.

-- Google Drive – Google is a house hold name today, and Google Drive is an excellent solution for sharing files, especially for teams who already use Google for email.
-It lets you share and collaborate on files and documents, and it integrates nicely with Gmail, making it an accessible way for teams to share and management files in the cloud.
+- Google Drive – Google is a household name today, and Google Drive is an excellent solution for sharing files, especially for teams who already use Google for email.
+It lets you share and collaborate on files and documents, and it integrates nicely with Gmail, making it an accessible way for teams to share and manage files in the cloud.
 Learn more about Google Drive.

 - Box – Box is a common platform for distributed businesses, and they put a lot of focus on security.
 Users can protect their shared links via passwords that have an expiration date, and you can integrate Box with other platforms like Microsoft Office and Google Drive.
 Learn more about Box.